SonnyBonds/wilco/README.md

 * *output.dir* - The target directory to output binaries to.
 * ...etc

-It is possible to add custom properies to projects, but they have very little inherent meaning apart from letting an *Emitter* do something useful with them.
-It can however sometimes be useful as metadata in the project generation itself, or possibly by custom emitters.
+It is possible to add custom properies to projects, but they have very little inherent meaning apart from letting an *Action* do something useful with them.
+It can however sometimes be useful as metadata in the project generation itself, or possibly by custom actions.

-## Emitters
+## Actions
-An *Emitter* takes the project structure constructed by the generator and emits the build files needed to actually build the projects.
-Examples of existing emitters are:
+An *Action* takes the project structure constructed by the generator and does something useful with it, e.g. building output binaries or generating build files for an IDE or other build system.
+Examples of existing actions are:
-* *Build* builder, which builds the project without further ado.
+* *Build* action, which builds the project without further ado.
-* *Ninja* emitter, which emits Ninja files to use for building.
+* *Ninja* action, which generates Ninja files to use for building.
-* *CompileCommands* emitter, which emits a compile_commands.json file that can be used as metadata by applications like VS Code.
+* *CompileCommands* action, which emits a compile_commands.json file that can be used as metadata by applications like VS Code.

 ## Profiles
 A profile is a set of configuration arguments, defining common combinations of options.